Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/01_introduction.rst

 The new approach is simpler and more safe: **a function should cover all of its control flow paths (even if they seem to never be possible)**.
 The compiler can not simulate the function, but it simply checks whether all branches of any conditional instructions end in return statements.
 For backwards compatibility, C and C++ still allow functions with missing return statements, but compilers issue a warning.

+Remember that main function has an exception: if control flow reaches its end, it's assumed to be :cch:`return 0;`.

 Void functions
 ##############